-When I update our Spanish Property Market reports at the start of a new year I'm always at a disadvantage of not having full year statistics to hand as the key numbers for the overseas sector of the property market are published halfyearly.
-The January - June numbers appear in October but for July - December we have to wait until April of the following year.
-After seeing the 1st half figures I predicted the full year 2024 total would probably equal 2023, possibly even better it, but not by much.
-We now know the 2024 total of overseas buyers in Spain not only beat 2023 but sailed past it easily, growing from 131,288 to an all-time high of 139,102, a 5.9% increase.
+When I update our Spanish Property Market reports at the start of a new year I'm always at a disadvantage of not having full year statistics to hand as the key numbers for the overseas sector of the property market are published half-yearly.
+The January - June numbers appear in October but for July - December we have to wait until March of the following year.
+However, as the tendency is for both halves to be quite similar in outcomes it's possible to make estimates for the full year which probably won't be far off the mark come March when those full year stats are published.
+And my best guess is that 2024 is on track to at least equal, and very likely to even better the 2023 number which, at the time, was an all-time record.
+That's because we now know that in the first half of 2024, 69,412 overseas buyers bought a property in Spain, well over half way to beating the 2023 full year total of 131,388.